groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 sudo apt-get install gitolite
 ```

-Gitolite manages its configuration through git!
+Gitolite manages its configuration through Git!
 To set this up properly, we'll create a operating system user whose sole function is to interact with gitolite.

 The operating system user will be called `git` to make it easy for our collaborators to remember.
 We will not set a password so that it is only accessible through using the `su` command.